Table of Contents

 Instinctual Casting

 You have a pool of Instinct Points equal to your proficiency bonus.
-Once on each of your turns, you can use these points to cast a ranger spell without a spell slot if that spell has the Instinct tag and you have the spell prepared.
+Once on each of your turns, you may spend a number of Instinct Points equal to the spell's level to cast that spell without a spell slot if that spell has the Instinct tag and you have the spell prepared.
+If you do, the spell is modified in the manner described in the Instinctual Casting section of the spell's description.

 You regain all expended Instinct Points when you finish a long rest.